Vernon Crawford

-Vernon Dean Crawford Jr. (born June 25, 1974) is an American former professional football linebacker.
-He played three seasons in the National Football League (NFL) with the New England Patriots, who selected him out of Florida State in 1997.
+Vernon Dean Crawford Jr. (born June 25, 1974) is an American former professional football player who was a linebacker for three seasons with the New England Patriots of the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Patriots in the fifth round of the 1997 NFL draft.
+He played college football for the Florida State Seminoles.

-Crawford attended the City College of San Francisco and then was a two-year starter at Florida State.
+Crawford attended the City College of San Francisco and then was a two-year starter at Florida State University.
 A fifth-round draft selection in 1997, he was employed by the Patriots primarily as a special teams performer and had his most productive season in 1998 when he posted 13 tackles as a linebacker and 14 stops on special teams.
 He left the Patriots and was signed by the Green Bay Packers in July 2000, but spent all of the season on the injured reserve list.

 After a few seasons in minor football leagues, Crawford retired as a player and turned to coaching, first at Randolph High School, then at Curry College.
 He was the Defensive Coach for the Mass Mutiny, He coached the Boston Militia women's football team, which won three national titles, and continues to coach the Boston Renegades women's team.
 He is also the head football coach at Seekonk High School, where he led the Warriors to sectional finals appearance in 2016.